Meet the Large Families of Andrew McIntyre

 Discussion and Evidence

-Finally, you have no doubt experienced in your own research similar quirky glitches.
-Finding an error or recording into your tree the wrong family and having to delete all that previous work!
-(Guilty and many times over!)
-But it is imperative to always question the information that just doesn’t look right and be open to dig a little deeper and accept the facts where ever they might lead.
-I’ve been uneasy about “Sarah Lee Munger IRVIN” for quite some time but in order to truthfully face if she was or was not Andrew’s wife, for the sake of this blog, I needed to find out.
+And finally, you have no doubt experienced in your own research, similar quirky glitches.
+But it is imperative to question the information that just doesn’t look right and be open to dig a little deeper, and accept the facts where ever they might lead.
 It isn’t about what “I” think, but what do the records, resources and references direct “US” to conclude and what is the most likely rendition of what really happened.
-I’m certain enough that Sarah Lee Munger, daughter of Edmund Munger and Eunice Kellogg, and the wife of Elam Irvin was absolutely NOT Andrew McIntyre’s first wife or the mother of his first nine children.
-Certain enough that I have deleted all those references to the Munger family in my Ancestry.com family tree.
-With documentation confirming her identity, Sally Moninger is now proudly shown as Andrew’s rightful wife.
-Although I briefly “mourned” the loss of the Munger and Kellogg families, who for many years I believed to be beloved Great Grandparents, I whole heartedly welcome Sally Moninger McIntire (as her father spelled her married name) into our family and as my dear third great grandmother.
+I’m certain enough that Sarah Lee Munger, daughter of Edmund Munger and Eunice Kellogg and the wife of Elam Irvin was NOT Andrew McIntyre’ first wife or the mother of his first nine children.
+Certain enough that I have deleted all those references to the family from my Ancestry.com family tree and with documentation confirming her identity, adding Sally Moninger as his rightful wife.
+Although I briefly “mourned” the loss of the Munger and Kellogg families who for many years thought they were beloved Great Grandparents, I welcome Sally Moninger McIntire (as her father spelled her married name) into our family as my dear third great grandmother!
+Sally, you are now known and loved!!

 I do hope this helps you in making your own decision as to who Andrew McIntyre was first married to.
 Because the records (on Ancestry and Family Search etc) continue to promote Sarah Lee Munger as being Andrew’s wife, it will take perseverence to make changes.
 We have all at times taken other people’s trees as unfounded truth, add the misinformation to our own records and on it goes.
 If you are convinced what has been presented in this discussion merits consideration, I only ask that you dig into your own research and make the changes necessary.